Fausto-Korpsvart/Gruvbox-GTK-Theme/README.md

 Before installing the themes, make sure to install the following necessary packages: `sassc` `murrine-engine` and `gnome-themes-extra` packages for the correct rendering of themes.

-Here are some commands to install on some distributions.
+Here are some commands to install on some distributions:

 * On Fedora run: